ben-ryder/athena/README.md

 ## Project Structure
 This is a monorepo containing all projects related to Athena:
-- `web` - The web application for using Athena in a browser.
+- `web` - The web app for using Athena in a browser.
-- `mobile` - The mobile application for using Athena on Android (POSSIBLY PLANNED FOR SOME POINT IN THE FUTURE).
 - `design` - Contains designs, wireframes etc

 ## Contributions